-Clerical Assistant – Laurel Simpson
+Administrator – Laurel Simpson

 I joined the team in Sept 2016 to take on a lot of administrative duties including bookkeeping, marketing and fundraising support, contacting suppliers and keeping records.
 I am usually the first voice you hear on the phone, and am busy in the background keeping everything organised.
 I enjoy working with vulnerable people and often help clients and join in activities.